danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-23-storagecodable.md

 ---
-title:  Store Codable types in AppStorage
+title:  How to store Codable types in AppStorage
 date:   2023-08-23 06:00:00 +0000
 tags:   swiftui

 icon:   swiftui
+image:  /assets/blog/2023/230823/title.jpg

 post:   https://nilcoalescing.com/blog/SaveCustomCodableTypesInAppStorageOrSceneStorage/
 ---

-SwiftUI keeps evolving, but there are still some things that we have to write custom code for.
+SwiftUI keeps evolving, but there are still some missing things.
 Today, let's see how we can extend `Codable` to make it possible to persist it in `AppStorage` and `SceneStorage`.

 {% include kankoda/data/open-source.html name="SwiftUIKit" version="3.6.0" %}

-The inspiration to the `StorageCodable` protocol presented in this post came from [this article]({{page.post}}), where Natalia Panferova uses the same approach to extend all codable `Arrays` and `Dictionaries`.
+The inspiration to the `StorageCodable` protocol in this post came from [this article]({{page.post}}), where Natalia uses the same approach to extend all codable `Arrays` and `Dictionaries`.

+## The basic problem

-Let's say that you have the following codable `User` struct:
+Let's say that you have a `Codable` `User` struct:

 ```swift
 struct User: Codable {